Electrical Engineering Degree (BS)

 Students may choose from advanced elective courses in digital forensics and cyber crime, wireless and mobile security, reverse engineering, and access control logic.

-- Establish themselves as practicing Electrical Engineering professionals, or engage in advanced study in a related or complementary area
+- Establish themselves as practicing professionals, or engage in advanced study in a related or complementary area

 - Receive positive recognition and reward for the productive application of their skills and knowledge in service to God and humanity

-The following is a complete list of courses needed for the BS degree in Electrical Engineering, presented in an ideal, semester-by-semester schedule.
+The following is a complete list of courses needed for the BS degree, presented in an ideal, semester-by-semester schedule.